sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 | ✅\* claimed | no spec covers it, so we did **not** verify it, but the retired listing claimed it was supported |
 | `-` `untested` | no spec covers it and nothing was ever claimed either way. **Not** unsupported |

-Only ✅ / 🟡 / ❌ are measurements. **✅\* is an unverified historical claim**
+Only ✅ / 🟡 / ❌ are measurements. **✅\* is an unverified historical
-and is excluded from every count on the page: it exists so the two kinds of "we don't know" stay distinguishable, since an operator the old listing called supported is a better bet (and a better candidate for a new spec) than one nobody ever said anything about.
+claim**: the [headline bars](#reading-the-headline-bars) count it, so an operator we never wrote a spec for is not scored against ONNX, while the measured breakdown in the caption excludes it.
+The state exists so the two kinds of "we don't know" stay distinguishable, since an operator the old listing called supported is a better bet (and a better candidate for a new spec) than one nobody ever said anything about.
 Both are filterable separately.

 `runtime` (does onnxruntime load and run the exported graph) and `numerics` (do its outputs match PyTorch) are reported as separate columns